 6.1 Composition

-The Board shall consist of the President, the Immediate Past President, the Vice-President, the Treasurer, the Secretary General and Assistant Secretary General (if appointed), the Chair of each Branch, Group or Standing Committee of the Institute who must be a Professional Member or Affiliate and up to two elected Professional Members or Affiliates.
-The Chair of any Branch, Group or Standing Committee of the Institute may appoint any person to be an alternate member of The Board to act in their place in their absence and may at any time remove such alternate so appointed by them from office.
-The appointment of such an alternate may be subject to such conditions as the Chair of the Branch, Group or Standing Committee in question or the Board shall decide.
+The Board shall consist of the President, the Immediate Past President, the Vice-President, the Treasurer, the Secretary General and Assistant Secretary General (if appointed), the Chairman of each Branch, Group or Standing Committee of the Institute who must be a Professional Member or Affiliate and up to two elected Professional Members or Affiliates.
+The Chairman of any Branch, Group or Standing Committee of the Institute may appoint any person to be an alternate member of The Board to act in his place in his absence and may at any time remove such alternate so appointed by him from office.
+The appointment of such an alternate may be subject to such conditions as the Chairman of the Branch, Group or Standing Committee in question or the Board shall decide.

-A member of The Board shall vacate their office if:-
+A member of The Board shall vacate his office if:-

-6.1.1 they become bankrupt or suspends payment or compounds with their creditors.
+6.1.1 he becomes bankrupt or suspends payment or compounds with his creditors.

-6.1.2 they are found lunatic or becomes of unsound mind.
+6.1.2 he is found lunatic or becomes of unsound mind.

-6.1.3 by notice in writing to the Institute they resign their office.
+6.1.3 by notice in writing to the Institute he resigns his office.

-6.1.4 they cease to be a Professional member or Affiliate of the Institute.
+6.1.4 he ceases to be a Professional member or Affiliate of the Institute.

-6.1.5 they are removed by Extraordinary Resolution of the Institute or by resolution duly passed pursuant to The Act.
+6.1.5 he is removed by Extraordinary Resolution of the Institute or by resolution duly passed pursuant to The Act.

-6.1.6 they are requested in writing by all their co-members on The Board to resign.
+6.1.6 he is requested in writing by all his co-members on The Board to resign.

-6.1.7 they cease to hold the office through which they became a Board member.
+6.1.7 he ceases to hold the office through which he became a Board member.

-6.1.8 they cease to be a member of The Board by virtue of The Act.
+6.1.8 he ceases to be a member of The Board by virtue of The Act.

-In addition the Institute may by Extraordinary Resolution, remove any member of The Board before the expiration of their period of office and may by an Ordinary Resolution appoint another person in their stead.
-The person so appointed shall hold office as if they had become a member of The Board on the day on which the member they replace became a member.
+In addition the Institute may by Extraordinary Resolution, remove any member of The Board before the expiration of his period of office and may by an Ordinary Resolution appoint another person in his stead.
+The person so appointed shall hold office as if he had become a member of The Board on the day on which the member he replaces became a member.

 6.2 Non-remuneration of Board members